 A: Yeah, I know.
 But just to do something.
 Just to have new music.

 Q: I know a lot of people who have had albums scheduled for this time period have delayed them, just because they wanted to be able to really promote them.

 A: That’s one of the things.
 The only way we can really promote, since we don’t get a lot of radio play, is through the internet, and live performing.
 And we had lots of dates this summer, and into the fall.
 Of course that’s all gone by the wayside.
 So you’re trying to find your way through the reality, and … I can’t say that I’m doing a great job.
 But I’m trying.

 Q: Having so much time at all between shows … is that difficult at all, just to get the chemistry back with the band, or is that always there, no matter when you do it?

 A: We were worried about that a little bit, before the Monmouth Racetrack show.
 And then we had soundcheck, and we got to do one song, and it just felt like, “Yeah, that’s right.
 We don’t have to worry about this.”
 So I don’t think that’s anything that really bothers people.
 It certainly doesn’t bother me.

 I always worry about remembering the lyrics.
 But now if I don’t, I have an excuse!
 “I’ve been off so long I can’t remember the words.”

 BergenPAC presents Southside Johnny & the Asbury Jukes in a drive-in concert at the Westfield Garden State Plaza in Paramus, Aug.
 16 at 6 p.m.
 Visit ticketmaster.com.

-For information on other shows in the “Sunset Drive-In Concert Series,” visit bergenpac.org/events-tickets/drive-in.
+For information on other shows in the “Sunset Drive-In Concert Series,” visit bergenpac.org.

 CONTRIBUTE TO NJARTS.NET